Have Your Say

 The following studies are currently looking for participants - we would be thrilled if any GLADD member, friend or colleague could support them.
-More research is desperately needed to drive progress in LGBTQ+ healthcare, so get involved if you can and help shape work that makes a difference to LGBTQ+ communities!
+More research is desperately needed to drive improvements in LGBTQ+ healthcare, so get involved if you can and help shape work that makes a difference to LGBTQ+ communities!

 Coming Out in Clinical Practice: Experiences of LGBT+ healthcare workers within Primary Care